Vitamin D, is often referred to as the “sunshine vitamin” as we need a good dose of sunshine to synthesise vitamin D.

-This fat soluble vitamin is actually a hormone that is essential for healthy bones, muscles and teeth as it regulates the amount of calcium in our blood.
-It also has a powerful effect on our immune systems.
+This fat soluble vitamin (is actually a hormone) that is essential for healthy bones, muscles and teeth as it regulates the absorption of calcium and phosphorus in our bodies.
+It also plays a powerful role in the proper functioning of our immune systems and our mood.

 The risk factors for vitamin D deficiency in infants and children include: